Let’s Go Crawdaddin’

 My favorite technique for baiting a crayfish trap?
 When I’m cleaning a salmon or trout, I’ll stuff the skins, heads, tails, carcasses, and guts into a mesh drawstring bag (or a wire bait cage) within a gallon-sized freezer bag.
 The whole package goes into the freezer until I’m ready to go trapping.
 The thawing bait works as time-release “chum,” and keeps the crayfish from devouring the bait all at once.
 If you can only use one part of the fish, the head has the most oil and scent.

 Too much effort?
 No problem.
-Raw hot dogs, bacon, or chicken wings work well enough for line or trap fishing, and they’re all you really need for goofing off among the rocks.
+Raw hot dogs, bacon, or chicken wings work well enough for a line or trap fishing, and they’re all you really need for goofing off among the rocks.
 There’s only one bait rule, and it can’t be broken: Never use spoiled food.
 The crawdads will shoot you down.

 The Neanderthal Method: Pick up rock, look under rock